Deliciously sticky, tender Syrian stuffed vine leaves with a lemony and garlicky rice filling and cooked over a bed of chicken legs.

 Vine or grape leaves:

-- I used two large jars of grape/vine leaves in brine, each jar 350 g/ 12.3 oz drained net weight.
-This amount of vine leaves make enough food to serve 8 to 10 people or enough servings for a few days.
+- I used two large jars of grape/vine leaves in brine (the Amazon affiliate link opens in a new tab), each jar 350 g/ 12.3 oz drained net weight.
+This amount of vine leaves makes enough food to serve 8 to 10 people or enough servings for a few days.

-- You can halve the amount of the ingredients to make less stuffed vine rolls, but making a large batch it is worth it.
+- You can halve the amount of the ingredients to make fewer stuffed vine rolls, but making a large batch is worth it.

 While the rice soaks, prepare the vine leaves: